Deepen understanding by gathering evidence from multiple perspectives

 It can support holistic decision-making.
 Through collaborative consultation, you can understand patterns that occur over time and in wider contexts.

-For example, an education setting can use collaborative consultation across the three tiers of support, at an individual, class, and organisational level, to identify patterns, make links and plan interventions.
+For example, an education setting can use collaborative consultation across the layers of Te Tūāpapa to identify patterns, make links and plan supports.

 “… a collaborative problem-solving process during which the consultant facilitates the creative, coping skills of the consultee and learns from the consultee about the unique aspects of the problem and the consultee’s situation.”